FanaHOVA/new-alessio/src/pages/index.md

   - type: section_content
     title: About
     section_id: about
-    content: >
-      I'm currently a Principal at 645 Ventures, where I invest in software infrastructure (including crypto), dev tools and security.
+    content: I'm a partner at Decibel.vc, where I invest in software infrastructure, dev tools and security.
 I previously led engineering at a few different startups, founded my own, played competitive Halo and Call of Duty, was involved in the Pro Evolution Soccer modding scene, and a lot more stuff.
       Always happy to chat with folks with similar interests!
-You can find me at afanelli \[at] 645ventures.com, or @FanaHOVA on Twitter.
+You can find me at alessio [at] decibel.vc, or @FanaHOVA on Twitter.
     actions: []
   - type: section_posts
     title: Recent Posts